Main Natural and Human Causes of Climate Change

 Gap Model of Service Quality

 The gap model of service quality refers to the five gaps model that describes gaps in service quality of the organization’s customer experiences and service quality.
-In 1985, four scholars, namely A. Parasuraman, Valarie Zeithaml, and Leonard L. Berry, introduced the gap model of service quality in the journal of marketing manuscript titled “A Conceptual Model of Service Quality and Its Implications for Further Research.”
+In 1985, four scholars, namely A. Parasuraman, Valarie Zeithaml, and Leonard L. Berry, introduced the gap model of service quality in the Journal of marketing manuscript titled “A Conceptual Model of Service Quality and Its Implications for Further Research.”
 It is also known as the service quality gap model.

 This model articulates the gap between customers’ expectations and the organization’s service.
 It assists service-providing companies in identifying customer satisfaction in different stages of the service delivery process.
 The service quality will be high when the customers’ perception meets the expectation, but the quality is low when the customer’s perception cannot meet the expectation.
 The five-gap model of service quality ensures the organization’s total quality management thoroughly.